**This article is continuously updated with the latest developments.

 “We must survive and wait out this phase when the big economies fight the coronavirus,” he said, adding that the concern is that should Slovakia ease the restrictions now and the pandemic returns, employees will need to return to quarantine and Slovakia will be unable to supply the big economies that would just emerge from the crisis.

 The first of the four-phase plan began on 22 April, reopening shops smaller than 300 square metres, open-air markets, and restaurants for takeaway.
 Open-air sports facilities were also able to open under certain conditions.

 As both the second and third phase had been merged due to a good epidemiological situation, the PM announced on 4 May, hairdressers and taxi drivers were allowed to relaunch their businesses on 6 May.
 Religious services and weddings were also allowed to take place but with a limited number of attendees.

-As the fourth stage started on 20 May, shopping malls and indoor restaurants that have to respect some restrictions were allowed to reopen.
+As the fourth stage started on 20 May, shopping malls and indoor restaurants were allowed to reopen under some strict restrictions.
 Theatres and cinemas were also allowed to operate provided the there is a maximum of 100 people in the audience.

 As grammar schools and kindergartens constitute “too much of a risk” according to the prime minister, the government decided that these would reopen from 1 June under strict hygiene measures, although parents can choose whether to let their children go back to school.

-High school entry and graduation exams will be allowed under strict hygiene measures, the country’s Public Health Authority announced in a set of guidelines.
+High school entry and graduation exams are allowed under strict hygiene measures, the country’s Public Health Authority announced in a set of guidelines.
 “Congratulation in case of the successful passing of exams will need to take place without the traditional handshake,” the guidance reads.